 5. Currency.
 The settlement currency shall be US dollars.
 In order to effect the provisions of this Agreement, any amounts subject hereto may be converted from any other currency specified in any of the Underlying Master Agreements into US dollars at the rate of exchange at which the Party so converting, acting in a reasonable manner and in good faith, would be able to purchase the relevant amount of the currency being converted.

-6. Collateral. (a) The exposure thresholds and Collateral requirements set forth in the Underlying Master Agreements shall continue to be effective between the Parties to each such Underlying Master Agreement as therein stated.
+6. Collateral. (a) During the term of this Agreement (subject to Section 8), the provisions hereof replace the separate credit requirements, exposure thresholds and Collateral requirements set forth in each Underlying Master Agreement with the Exposure Thresholds and aggregate Collateral requirements set forth in this Agreement covering all Underlying Master Agreements.

+(b) Any Collateral provided (before, on or after the date of this Agreement) in respect of any Obligations, by or on behalf of any Counterparty Party to any Enron Party, shall secure the aggregate of the Obligations of Counterparty Group to Enron Group and the administration of such Collateral shall be governed by this Agreement as of the effective date of this Agreement.
+Any Collateral provided (before, on or after the date of this Agreement) in respect of any Obligations, by or on behalf of any Enron Party to any Counterparty Party, shall secure the aggregate of the Obligations of Enron Group to Counterparty Group and the administration of such Collateral shall be governed by this Agreement as of the effective date of this Agreement.

-(b) As security for the prompt and complete payment and performance of all Obligations of Enron Group, each member of Enron Group hereby pledges, assigns, conveys, and transfers to each member of Counterparty Group, and hereby grants to Counterparty Group and each member thereof, a present and continuing first priority security interest in and to, and a general first lien upon and right of setoff against all Collateral and all right, title, and interest any member of Enron Group has in any Obligations of any member of Counterparty Group to any member of Enron Group, together with all contract rights in respect of such Obligations, other than any Final Settlement Amount payable by Counterparty Group to Enron Group.
+(c) As security for the prompt and complete payment and performance of all Obligations of Enron Group, each member of Enron Group hereby pledges, assigns, conveys, and transfers to each member of Counterparty Group, and hereby grants to Counterparty Group and each member thereof, a present and continuing first priority security interest in and to, and a general first lien upon and right of setoff against all Collateral and all right, title, and interest any member of Enron Group has in any Obligations of any member of Counterparty Group to any member of Enron Group, together with all contract rights in respect of such Obligations, other than any Final Settlement Amount payable by Counterparty Group to Enron Group.
 As security for the prompt and complete payment and performance of all Obligations of Counterparty Group, each member of Counterparty Group hereby pledges, assigns, conveys, and transfers to each member of Enron Group, and hereby grants to Enron Group and each member thereof, a present and continuing first priority security interest in and to, and a general first lien upon and right of setoff against all Collateral and all right, title, and interest any member of Counterparty Group has in any Obligations of any member of Enron Group to any member of Counterparty Group, together with all contract rights in respect of such Obligations, other than any Final Settlement Amount payable by Enron Group to Counterparty Group.
 Each member of each Group agrees to take such action as the other Group reasonably requests in order to perfect the other Group's and its members' continuing security interest in, lien on, and right of setoff against the foregoing interests and grants authority to the other Group to file financing statements or take such other actions necessary to perfect the foregoing interests.